 The Combined Authority is committed to meeting these principles and this statement sets out how the supporting principles beneath each statement will be achieved, monitored and reviewed.
 It is the responsibility of the Governance and Audit Committee to keep corporate governance matters under review.
 As part of this process it undertakes regular reviews throughout the year with a formal review at the year end of the processes and systems in place during the year.
-This includes the results of the work carried

-Appendix 1 out by the internal audit section.
+This includes the results of the work carried out by the internal audit section.
 The Committee reviews and approves the Annual Governance Statement which forms part of the statutory annual accounts which are subject to external audit.
+A Joint Independent Audit and Ethics Committee has oversight of the governance arrangements for the Mayor's PCC functions and West Yorkshire Police.

-Principle Sub Our actions and behaviours to achieve this: principles A. Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of the law Local government organisations are accountable not only for how much they spend, but also for how they use the resources under their stewardship.
+Principle Sub principles Our actions and behaviours to achieve this: A. Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of the law Local government organisations are accountable not only for how much they spend, but also for how they use the resources under their stewardship.
 This includes accountability for outputs, both positive and negative, and for the outcomes they have achieved.
 In addition, they have an overarching responsibility to serve the public interest in adhering to the requirements of legislation and government policies.
-It is essential that, as a whole, they can demonstrate the appropriateness of all their actions across all activities and have mechanisms in place to encourage and enforce adherence to ethical values and to respect the rule of law We will: Behave with integrity We will: Demonstrate strong commitment to ethical values A Code of Conduct for Members to ensure that high standards of conduct are maintained.
+It is essential that they can demonstrate the appropriateness of all their actions across all activities and have mechanisms in place to encourage and enforce adherence to ethical values and to respect the rule of law We will: Behave with integrity A Code of Conduct for Members and the Mayor to ensure that high standards of conduct are maintained.
 The Code has been extended to include private sector Panel members.
 Established a procedure outlining arrangements for breaches of the Member Code of Conduct.
 An Employee Code of Conduct that sets down standards of behaviour and conduct the Combined Authority expects of its employees.
 Reference is made to the Code on the Induction Checklist.
-Clear decision making processes to ensure that all those responsible for taking decisions have the necessary information on which to do so.
+A Policing and Crime Team Code of Conduct.
+Clear decision-making processes to ensure that all those responsible for taking decisions have the necessary information on which to do so, with appropriate and up-to-date Scheme of Delegation.
+The Mayor's Scheme of Delegation, Financial Regulations and Contract Regulations and Scheme of Consent have been developed in accordance with the Home Office Financial Management Code of Practice to enable effective accountability and govern the relationship between the Mayor and West Yorkshire Police.
 An employee policy for acceptance of gifts and hospitality.
 Registers of Members' interests and records of gifts and hospitality are published on the Combined Authority's website.
 Registers of interest for LEP Board members are also published.
 Members' declaration of interests are a standing item on all agendas.
-Minutes show declarations of interest were sought and appropriate declarations made.
-A complaints policy that is published on the Combined Authority's website and is supported by an on-line form.
-A complaints policy has been developed for decisions of the LEP and published on the website.
-A whistle blowing policy is on the website.
-Policies and procedures that make up the constitution which sets out delegations of the Combined Authority, committees and senior officers, and the decision making process to be applied.
-It also emphasises that the Combined Authority will act within the law.
-Similar processes are in place for the activities of the LEP Board.
-Terms of Reference that exists for all committees.
+Minutes show declarations of interest were sought and appropriate